 What is the cost of a DDoS Attack?

-The average cost of an enterprise DDoS attack can approach $2 million, according to Kaspersky Labs.
+According to Kaspersky Labs, the average cost of an enterprise DDoS attack can approach $2 million.
 Another report by Netscout says that the combined annual cost of DDoS attacks to the UK economy is close to £1 billion, which is $1.3 billion.

 The cost of a DDoS attack could range from a few tens of thousands of dollars to millions depending upon the organization, the product or service it supplies, and the effectiveness of its incident response and post-incident strategy.